41 Interesting Facts about Birmingham, England (2023 Edition)

 In 1875, three quarters of all pens on earth had nibs made in Birmingham.

-Bonus Fact #1: Birmingham, Alabama is named in honour of Birmingham, UK
+Bonus Fact #1: Birmingham, Alabama is named in honor of Birmingham, UK

 During the post-Civil War Reconstruction era, three farm towns merged to become one large city, and the city’s founders named it in honour of Birmingham, UK, one of the world’s premier industrial cities.
 Just like it’s namesake, the city developed a major industrial centre based on iron and steel industry, and rail transport, with most of the original settlers being of English ancestry.